What is Mr. T's Net Worth and Salary?

 In 1988, Mr. T began starring in the Canadian television series "T. and T.", which featured a total of three seasons.
 It aired until 1990.
 Other films Mr. T has appeared in include "Freaked" (1993), "The Terrible Thunderlizards" (1993), "Spy Hard" (1996), "Inspector Gadget" (1999), "Not Another Teen Movie" (2001), "Judgment" (2001), and "Cloudy with a Chance of Meatballs" (2009).
 He has appeared in shows like "Straight Line," "Out of This World," "Blossom," "Martin," "Malcolm & Eddie," "Disney's House of Mouse," "Johnny Bravo," "The Simpsons," "I Pity the Fool," "Dancing with the Stars," and "Saturday Night Live," among others.

 In addition to his acting career, Mr. T also took part in professional wrestling.
-He entered professional wrestling in 1985 and was Hulk Hogan's tag-team partner at the World Wrestling Federation's "WrestleMania I." He would continue to appear in various events for the World Wrestling Federation, World Class Championship Wrestling, and World Champion Wrestling, often with Hulk Hogan.
+He entered professional wrestling in 1985 and was Hulk Hogan's tag-team partner at the World Wrestling Federation's "WrestleMania I." He would continue to appear in various events for the World Wrestling Federation, World Class Championship Wrestling, and World Championship Wrestling, often with Hulk Hogan.
 He was inducted into the WWE Hall of Fame's celebrity wing in April 2014.

 Mr. T is known for his encouraging and positive material targeted toward younger audiences and children.
 For example, in 1984, he recorded a motivational video, "Be Somebody… or Be Somebody's Fool!" in which he can be found giving advice to children, as well as singing and rapping.
 His 1983 NBC cartoon show "Mister T" was also targeted towards children.
 He has released two albums, "Mr. T's Commandments" (1984) and "Be Somebody… or Be Somebody's Fool" (1984), that use the same tone as his 1984 educational video and encourage children to say no to drugs and stay in school.

 On April 5, 2014, Mr. T was inducted into the WWE Hall of Fame.
+In 2017, he competed on season 24 of "Dancing with the Stars."

 He stopped wearing all jewelry and gold chains in the wake of the 2005 Hurricane Katrina disaster, saying: